 ASTEC is the European reference software within the European Commission

-SARNET network of excellence.
-It is also used by organisations in Canada, Russia, India, Korea and China.
+SARNET (Severe accident research network) network of excellence.
+It is also used by several organisations outside Europe (Canada, Russian Federation, India, Singapore, Ukraine, etc.).

 ASTEC covers the entire phenomenology of severe accidents except steam explosion (for which the IRSN uses the

 MC3D software) and the mechanical integrity of the containment (for which the IRSN uses the CEA CAST3M software package).
 Its modular structure

 (see Figure 1) simplifies qualification of the physical models implemented in ASTEC by comparing the simulated results with those obtained experimentally.

 Each module (described in details in and ) handles phenomena that occur in a part of the reactor or phase of the accident, and in particular:

 The degradation of materials within the vessel, when the temperatures reached under the effect of the core's residual power exceed a threshold leading to significant oxidization of the fuel rod claddings due to water vapor as well as various chemical interactions between the materials that make up either the fuel rods or the control rods.
 This may go as far as the materials melting, leading to the formation of a mixture of melted materials known as "corium".
 Another possibility is the formation of solid debris from the premature fragmentation of fuel pellets combined with the embrittlement of fuel rod claddings.
 The behavior of corium, once located in the vessel bottom after its slumping from the core, is modeled accounting dynamically for the possible stratification of materials to form several metal and oxide layers.
 This behavior is modeled until the vessel bottom barrier is either breached or the corium layers achieve to be stabilized on the inside if the vessel can be cooled from the outside (see IVMR below).